Adri99x/adr-example/decisions/adr-template.md

 * … <!-- numbers of consequences can vary -->

 <!-- This is an optional element.
 Feel free to remove. -->
-### Confirmation
+## Validation

-{Describe how the implementation of/compliance with the ADR is confirmed.
-E.g., by a review or an ArchUnit test.
+{describe how the implementation of/compliance with the ADR is validated.
+E.g., by a review or an ArchUnit test}
- Although we classify this element as optional, it is included in most ADRs.}

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options